The Importance of Having Zero Depreciation Car Insurance

 Let us Look at the Importance of Zero Depreciation Through an Example

-Mr. A met with an accident while returning from office and his old car suffered some serious damages.
+Mr. A met with an accident while returning from the office and his old car suffered some serious damages.
 He expected that he will get a high claim amount for it.
 What he did not take into account is the fact that his car was old and its value had depreciated.
 And since he hadn’t read the policy terms and conditions, he was left in a pickle.
-On the other hand is Mr. B who faced a similar scenario, but owing to the fact that he had zero depreciation cover on his car insurance and was well-versed with the policy terms and conditions, his out-of-pocket expenses were next to none at the time of getting his car repaired.
+On the other hand, is Mr. B who faced a similar scenario, but owing to the fact that he had zero depreciation cover on his car insurance and was well-versed with the policy terms and conditions, his out-of-pocket expenses were next to none at the time of getting his car repaired.